Conditional Predictive Inference for Missing Outcomes: Inference with a stronger guarantee

 and thus we simply obtain a split conformal prediction set at level $\alpha^2$.
 Thus, even if we have a large sample size so that each $N_k$ is sufficiently large, $\ch_{U^{(1)}}^2$ is likely to be conservative.

-As before, a reasonable choice of $U$ could minimize the partition size $|U|$, while keeping the ratio of missing outcomes in each $\bar{U}_l$ small.
+As before, a reasonable choice of $U$ could minimize the partition size $|U|$, while keeping the ratio $|U_{\ell}|/n$ small for each $\ell \in [L]$.
 For example, if the overall proportion of missing outcomes is $0.2$ and we aim to have probability mass on $+\infty$ less than $0.01$, one can choose to have a partition of size $20$, with nearly equal-size partitions.